Grooming your dog is not an easy task, especially if you try to bathe a pup that absolutely hates water.

 However, you probably wonder, “Why is my dog so afraid of water?”

-As a matter of fact, there can be a number of reasons: maybe he had a bad experience, or he may simply belong to one of these breeds that dislike water.
+As a matter of fact, there can be a number of reasons.
+He may have had a bad experience, or he simply belongs to one of these breeds that dislike water.

 Setting everything ahead and introducing your furry friend to the tub can make showering more acceptable, and perhaps even more enjoyable.

 In this post, I’ll teach you how to bathe a dog that hates water, and also reveal a “secret” way to keep your dog clean without getting him wet at all!

 How to Give a Dog a Bath Without Water?